ciaran-schembri/ShimCurve/README.md

 G plays the role of GL_2(Z/NZ), (O/N)^x is where the Galois representation lives if the surface has QM defined already and \Aut_{\pm \mu}(O) is like refined Atkin-Lehner involutions.
 A "PQM surface" has its Galois representatin contained in G, this is called the enhanced representation, see section 3.5 of https://arxiv.org/abs/2308.15193 for more details.

+Make sure you are working one directory above this repository.
+To load the intrinsics do AttachSpec("ShimCurve/spec");

 Types

 Since it is not straightforward to work with G directly in MAGMA, new 'types' have been created to support it.
 These are: